PdxCodeGuild/IntroToProgramming/labs/lab03-magic_8_ball.md

 5. Display the result of the 8 ball.

+## Advanced version 1

+Let the user ask three times, using a while loop.

-## Version 2
+## Advanced version 2

-- Ask the user if they want to ask another question, using a while loop
+- Ask the user if they want to ask another question, using a while loop.

-## Concepts

-- Event Loops
-- User I/O
-- Random Module